Everything about Tibet Trip — A Complete Travel Guide

 d) Spiritual Rejuvenation

 Independent travel is not entertained in Tibet.
-Foreign travelers need to prearrange a tour to obtain a Tibet Tourism Bureau (TTB) permit; only Chinese and Hong kong travelers can enter freely without a visa.
-We, at The Nepal Trekking, are running Tibet tours for more than a decade now, will help you obtain a TTB when you book a tour with us.
+Foreign travelers need to prearrange a tour to obtain a Tibet Tourism Bureau (TTB) permit; only Chinese and Hong Kong travelers can enter freely without a visa.
+We, at The Nepal Trekking have been running Tibet tours for more than a decade now and will help you obtain a TTB when you book a tour with us.

-We will help you to travel from Lhasa to Kathmandu, Kailash Mansarovar Yatra and other famous trips to Tibet.
-We will be more than happy to assist you all to explore the holy landscape of Tibet.
+We will help you to travel from Lhasa to Kathmandu, Kailash Mansarovar Yatra, and other famous trips to Tibet.
+We will be more than happy to assist you all in exploring the holy landscape of Tibet.

-Also, most of the Tibetan festivals fall in spring and summer too, including the month-long Saga Dawa Festival (primarily observed to mark the birth of Buddha, enlightenment, and Nirvana).
-Other are the week-long Shoton festival (Tibetan opera performance and Buddha Thangka unfolding ceremony) and Nagqu horse racing festival.
+Also, most of the Tibetan festivals fall in spring and summer, including the month-long Saga Dawa Festival (primarily observed to mark the birth of Buddha, enlightenment, and Nirvana).
+Other are the week-long Shoton festival (Tibetan opera performance and Buddha Thangka unfolding ceremony) and the Nagqu horse racing festival.
 Hence, Tibet travel is obviously at its best in spring and summer.

-On the flip side, winter is low season for travel in Tibet, as the dropping level of mercury can get quite extreme at such high altitudes.
-We generally wouldn’t recommend visiting random cold destinations in and around Tibet which goes below 0 degrees Celsius.
+On the flip side, winter is a low season for travel in Tibet, as the dropping level of mercury can get quite extreme at such high altitudes.
+We generally wouldn’t recommend visiting random cold destinations in and around Tibet that go below 0 degrees Celsius.

 How to Get to Tibet